 Our aim is to ensure that you will not have more than one exam scheduled in a day.

-What do I need to do if I need special exam arrangements?
+What do I need to do if I need Examination Access Arrangements, e.g. extra time?

-You will need to contact the Disability and Dyslexia Service to request special exam arrangements.
+You will need to contact the Disability and Dyslexia Service to apply for examination access arrangements (EEA's).
 More information is on their website: www.dds.qmul.ac.uk/exams

 What if my module is assessed by coursework only?